ModelEngineering/controlSBML/README.md

 ## Version History
 * 0.2.4
   * mat2Df - fixed bug with printing column names
+  * Create reduced A matrix for makeStateSpace so that A is non-singular Default output_names is all floating species
 * 0.2.3, 3/22/2022 - Bug fix for mat2DF
 * 0.2.2, 3/22/2022 - Bug fix
 * 0.2.1, 3/22/2022 - Bug fix